Mahua has re-entered modern conversations after decades of being misunderstood.

 Mahua Is Food, Not a Sweetener

-One of the most common modern errors is treating Mahua as a sweetening agent.
+One of the most common modern mistakes is treating Mahua like a sweetening agent.

 Traditionally, Mahua was: